cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

     Experimental Warning: ResBuf is experimental and its API may be subject to change Experimental Warning: MatlBuyPolicy is experimental and its API may be subject to change Experimental Warning: MatlSellPolicy is experimental and its API may be subject to change INFO1(core  ):Simulation set to run from start=0 to end=10 INFO1(core  ):Beginning simulation
+     INFO1(storag):Quantity to be requested: 10 kg.
+     INFO1(storag):Quantity to be offered: 0 kg.
      INFO1(storag):The total inventory at time 0 is 0 kg of material.
+     INFO1(storag):Quantity to be requested: 10 kg.
+     INFO1(storag):Quantity to be offered: 0 kg.
      INFO1(storag):The total inventory at time 1 is 0 kg of material.
+     INFO1(storag):Quantity to be requested: 10 kg.
+     INFO1(storag):Quantity to be offered: 0 kg.
      INFO1(storag):The total inventory at time 2 is 0 kg of material.
+     INFO1(storag):Quantity to be requested: 10 kg.
+     INFO1(storag):Quantity to be offered: 0 kg.
      INFO1(storag):The total inventory at time 3 is 0 kg of material.
+     INFO1(storag):Quantity to be requested: 10 kg.
+     INFO1(storag):Quantity to be offered: 0 kg.
      INFO1(storag):The total inventory at time 4 is 0 kg of material.
+     INFO1(storag):Quantity to be requested: 10 kg.
+     INFO1(storag):Quantity to be offered: 0 kg.
      INFO1(storag):The total inventory at time 5 is 0 kg of material.
+     INFO1(storag):Quantity to be requested: 10 kg.
+     INFO1(storag):Quantity to be offered: 0 kg.
      INFO1(storag):The total inventory at time 6 is 0 kg of material.
+     INFO1(storag):Quantity to be requested: 10 kg.
+     INFO1(storag):Quantity to be offered: 0 kg.
      INFO1(storag):The total inventory at time 7 is 0 kg of material.
+     INFO1(storag):Quantity to be requested: 10 kg.
+     INFO1(storag):Quantity to be offered: 0 kg.
      INFO1(storag):The total inventory at time 8 is 0 kg of material.
+     INFO1(storag):Quantity to be requested: 10 kg.
+     INFO1(storag):Quantity to be offered: 0 kg.
      INFO1(storag):The total inventory at time 9 is 0 kg of material.

     Status: Cyclus run successful!
     Output location: cyclus.sqlite